sanus-solutions/sanus-web-app/README.md

 #### Install Zookeeper, Tranquility Server, and add Sanus Config files

-**Execute the setup.sh script in the setup folder**
+After you downloaded Druid, execute the ``` setup.sh ``` script in the setup folder.
+This will automatically download ZK and Tranquility and set up your folder structure.

-Run the setup.sh script and if that doesn't work then follow the steps below
+If the script doesn't work then follow the steps below:

 Go to the root druid directory and execute
 ```